Universalmike/Data-Cleaning-With-SQL---Healthcare-Dataset/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 **Acknowledgements**

+Appreciation to GreenData Solutions for providing the dirty data that was cleaned

 SQL Server for providing a powerful platform to perform the data cleaning and analysis.

 GitHub for providing a platform to share the findings.